sebras/logisim-evolution/README.md

 * Go to the *Pull request*-tab and push the button *New pull request*
 * Click on *compare across forks*
 * On the right hand side select your fork, for example: *head repository: BFH-ktt1/logisim-evolution*
-* On the right hand side select your branch, for example: *base: bugfixes*
+* On the right hand side select your branch, for example: *base: bug fixes*
 * On the left hand side select the development branch *base : develop* (important: all push request must be on the develop-branch as the master branch only holds the code of the latest release).
 * Make sure that there are no conflicts reported.